 To defend the moose’s honor, Jefferson badgered New Hampshire Gov. John Sullivan, as he knew moose abounded in Northern New England.
 He asked Sullivan to procure the bones and hide of a moose and ship them to France.

 In 1786, Jefferson continued pressing Sullivan on the matter.
 In a letter he wrote:

 “The readiness with which you undertook to endeavor to get for me the skin, the skeleton, and the horns of the Moose, the Caribou, . . . and the Elk, emboldens me to renew my application to you for those objects, which would be an acquisition here, more precious than you can imagine.

 “Whatever expense you incur in procuring or sending these things, I will immediately repay either here or in Boston as you please.”

-After years of badgering, Sullivan finally rounded up a team of hunters who went moose chasing.
+After years of Jefferson’s pestering, Sullivan finally rounded up a team of hunters who went moose chasing.
 They got their specimen, most likely in the town of Brookfield, Vt.
-The dead moose then began a long journey to France, via Durham and Portsmouth, N.H. where it was packed, along with an assortment of other animal specimens, and shipped to France.
+The dead moose then began a long journey to France, via Durham and Portsmouth, N.H., where it was packed, along with an assortment of other animal specimens, and shipped to France.

-If Sullivan was dismayed by the request, he didn’t show it, but he did note the trouble required in obtaining the moose.
+Sullivan didn’t show his dismay with the request, but he did note the trouble to get the moose.
 When submitting his bill to Jefferson, he said, “from motives of friendship for you I only Charge for the expenses I have paid in Cash without any thing for my own Trouble which has been very considerable.”

-All in, the cost of shipping the moose was over 46 pounds.
+All in all, shipping the moose cost over 46 pounds.
 The bill included:

-- a pair of Caribous Horns & expense of procuring
+- pair of Caribous Horns & expense of procuring.

 - Expense of 3 times sending to Effingham Connecticut River and the province of Main, to procure the skeleton